-The rule applies to carriers and drivers who must keep records of duty service (RODS).
+The rule applies to carriers and drivers who must keep records of duty status (RODS).
 While there are some exemptions on who currently needs to use the ELDs, all drivers and carriers required to keep RODS must use a registered ELD by December 16, 2019.

 We want to make sure you have all the answers you need to comply with the ELD rule.

 There are lots of valuable ELD resources at your disposal; if you know where to look.
 We compiled a list of webinars and articles with more details about the ELD rule.